martinheida/HighVoronoi.jl/docs/src/man/geometry.md

-# Voronoi Nodes and Voronoi geometry
+# Voronoi: Nodes and Geometry, Integrators

 ## [Nodes](@id differentnodegenerators)
 The most basic thing is the creation of a list of Points.
 We advise to use the following: